firebase/extensions/firestore-mailer/POSTINSTALL.md

 #### Email delivery processing

-After a document is added to the `${param:MAIL_COLLECTION}` collection, the extension will automatically pick it up for delivery.
-The extension will automatically create and update a `delivery` field in the document as the email is processed.
+When a document is added to the `${param:MAIL_COLLECTION}` collection, the extension picks it up for email delivery processing.
+The extension creates and updates a `delivery` field in the document as it processes the email.
 The `delivery` field can be populated with the following fields:

 * **state:** One of `PENDING`, `PROCESSING`, `SUCCESS`, or `ERROR`.
 * **startTime:** Timestamp when email processing began.